Put down the Bacon! And the iPhone! And all the other things he loves that harm his fertility.

 Remember when we all thought Mountain Dew affected a guy's sperm count?
 Luckily, those days are gone ... and we're hoping no one actually used the soda as a form of birth control.
 But, there still are some very ordinary things that do influence a man's fertility.

-From the unhealthy habits, such as drinking, to the stranger ones, like eating soy, we count down the things he loves doing that are decreasing his sperm production.
+From the unhealthy habits, such as drinking, to the stranger ones, like putting on sunscreen, we're counting down the things he loves doing that are decreasing his sperm production.

 Another reason he should hand over that remote?
 The couch isn't doing much for his health, as you may have guessed.
 But, it's not just his physique and motivation that are at risk as he kicks his feet up on the sofa and inhales a bag of Doritos.